AaltoSciComp/scicomp-docs/training/scip/kickstart-2025.rst

 Practical information
 ---------------------

-This is a **livestream course with distributed in-person exercise and support**.
+This is a **livestream course with distributed exercise and support**.
 Everyone may attend the **livestream** at https://twitch.tv/coderefinery, no registration needed, and this is the primary way to watch all sessions.
 There is constant Q&A via **shared notes**.